offle-assistant/offle-assistant/README.md

 So two use cases for the database I guess.
     * One way to search is "Can you answer questions about a specific text?".
     * The other way is, "What kinds of characteristics does mecury have?" or "What is my company's vacation policy?"

+### Create smarter chunking algorithm
+One big thing I need to consider is that there may be different chunking methods/retrievals required.
+* One example: Someone might want to chunk their docs manually.
+This could work where each chunk is in its own doc, and a hit on one sentence with similarity search returns the entire doc.
+* Another example: the similarity by chunks example we already have.
+* Another example: chunks are returned in windows.
+That is, when a chunk gets a hit, we get x chunks before and y chunks after.

+will these different methods require different database structures?
+Or can I keep all this info in the payload and have different types of queries?
+    Maybe a specific type of query will return everything from the parent doc concatenated back together.
+    This is probably the way.
+I can handle each of the above 3 methods with the current implementation So basically, we just need a parameter in VectorDb.query\_collection() that sets how we search the db? only weird thing about this is that the "window\_size" related options will be there regardless of whether we're doing a windowed search.
+This could be confusing but I can live with it.
+We should have a console log for this though.
+Like the window size defaults to None, and if you try to set it without using the windowed parameter, then it gives you a warning.

+If I do need different implementations though, I may need to add more info to the metadata entry so that I can initialize the right VectorDb class for the right database.

+* maybe chunking with minimum token counts.
+* Maybe with chunk overlaps
+* What if I use the vectorizer for this?
+It would require some heuristics but I could:
+    * Check if a chunk is too small to be on its own.
+    * If it is, check if it has a cosine similarity above a specific threshold with the next chunk

+### Use case idea
+In the user interface, when we are saying "Given this document, can you answer questions?" if the doc is too big, we could read it into a database in chunks and query it with RAG.

+### System check
+There should really be a system check in this thing when you try to use a model.
+We should at least check to see if model size exceeds VRAM and system RAM and give messages accordingly so people know that the model they're about to use is too big for their system.

 ### RAG Future ideas
 The more I research this, the more I feel like we need a custom solution.
 Table, charts, and images in latex files could be really important.
 Therefore,